mixpanel/docs/pages/docs/privacy/eu-residency.md

 ## Overview
-Mixpanel believes in respecting and protecting people’s fundamental online privacy and data rights.
-Which is why we've built Mixpanel's analysis tools in compliance with industry best-practices and global data regulations like the GDPR and the CCPA.
+Mixpanel believes in respecting and protecting people’s fundamental online privacy and data rights, which is why we've built Mixpanel's analysis tools in compliance with industry best practices and global data regulations like the GDPR and the CCPA.

 Visit our [Privacy Hub](https://mixpanel.com/legal/privacy-hub/) to see how we comply with various privacy guidelines.

 ## Storing Your Data in the European Union
-By default Mixpanel stores user data on it's US Servers via the Google Cloud Platform.
+By default, Mixpanel stores user data on its US Servers via the Google Cloud Platform.
 However, Mixpanel also provides you with the option to process and store your customers' personal data in Europe via our [EU Data Residency Program](https://mixpanel.com/legal/eu-data-residency).
-You can enable this by selecting the "EU Data Residency" option when creating a new project, and using our EU subdomain during all API calls.
+You can enable this by selecting the "EU Data Residency" option when creating a new project and using our EU subdomain during all API calls.

 | API | Standard Server | EU Residency Server |
 |-------|-------------------------|--------------------------------|